DevGlitch/alembic-migration-checker/README.md

 ## 📖 Description

-The **Alembic Migration Checker** GitHub Action performs a comprehensive check of the database schema by comparing the Alembic version of the latest migration script with the current state of the database.
-It identifies and alerts users to any discrepancies or potential issues between the applied database migration and the latest migration script available in the Alembic migrations directory.
+The **Alembic Migration Checker** GitHub Action performs a comprehensive check to ensure that the Alembic version recorded in your database aligns with the version of the latest migration script in your Alembic migrations directory.
+It is designed to verify that migrations have been applied in the correct sequence, ensuring that the versioning history is intact.
 This proactive approach helps prevent migration conflicts and inconsistencies, ensuring a smooth deployment pipeline.
 By integrating this action into GitHub workflows, teams can maintain a consistent and accurate reflection of their database migrations, facilitating smoother and more reliable application deployments, particularly in CI/CD environments.